PLATFORM

 Hiring, working with and evaluating the superintendent is one of the School Committee’s most important roles.
 The Committee serves as the nexus between the students and families and the administration.

-The School Committee must guide the development of our next multi-year strategic plan working collaboratively with the superintendent.
-This process, which we began in early 2020, was delayed by the pandemic but can't wait any longer.
+The School Committee must guide the implementation of our multi-year strategic plan working collaboratively with the next permanent superintendent.

 Then, we must ensure that the actual impact in the classroom of this strategic plan meets our goals.
 And that we continue to communicate with all stakeholders in the community throughout the process.